ChickenProp/chickenprop.github.com/_posts/2019-05-05-hindley-milner.md

 Types come in a conceptual hierarchy which starts with **type constants**.
 That's things like, in Elm, `Int`, `Float`, `Bool`, `String`, `Date`, `()`.
 It also includes type variables, which in Elm are notated with initial lower-case, like `a` and `msg`.
 (Though the type variables `number`, `comparable` and `appendable` are special cases that I won't cover here.)

 Next in the type hierarchy is **applied types**.
 Here a "type function" is applied to arguments, which are type constants and/or other applied types.
 These are things like `List Int`, `Maybe (List Float)`, `Result () Date`, and `a -> String`.
 (In that last one, the type function is the arrow; Haskell would allow you to write it `(->) a String`.
-Also, `(->)` is the only type that HM specifically requires to exist.)
+Aside, `(->)` is the only type that HM specifically requires to exist; `a -> b` is the type of functions taking a parameter of type `a` and evaluating to a result of type `b`.)
 Notably, an applied type must have a specific named type function as its root; you can't have `m Int`, which you would need for generalised monads.

 Type constants and applied types are **monotypes**.
-You get a **polytype** by optionally sticking one or more "∀"s in front of a monotype.
+You get a **polytype** by optionally sticking one or more "∀"s in front of a monotype. ("∀" is pronounced "for all", and in Haskell can be written `forall`.)
 So for example `a -> Int` is a monotype, but `∀a. a -> Int` is a polytype.
 So is `∀a. ∀b. a -> Int -> b`, which is written equivalently as `∀a b. a -> Int -> b`. `∀b. a -> Int` is also a polytype; since the quantified variable doesn't show up, it's equivalent to the monotype `a -> Int`.
 We can do something like that to any monotype, so for simplicity we might as well decide that monotypes count as a special case of polytypes, not as a distinct set.

 Type signatures in Elm typically have an implied "∀" over whichever variables it makes sense to quantify.
 (There's no syntax for explicitly writing the "∀".)
 So the type of `List.map` would be written